cy69855522/AI-Power/README-en.md

 ## ☄ Where is the jupyter file path?
 - `/code`
 - We can use `!pwd` to get the current path.
+## ☄ What is the python version?
+- we can choose the mirror when we rent the machine.
+  - for pytorch1.1 version mirror, the default are python3.5 and python2.7.
+And we can use `conda activate python367` to activate python3.67, and `conda deactivate` to go back.
+  - for pytorch1.4 version mirror, python3.67 has been activated.
+After deactivating, they are python3.7 and python2.7.
 # ⚔ Ranking List
 - 👨‍👨‍👧‍👦  Currently, there are **70** members.